Other Criminal Areas

 Criminal trespass is defined as entering or remaining on another person’s property without their consent.
 Criminal trespass is typically a Class B misdemeanor, and it comes with a penalty of up to 180 days in jail and a fine of up to $2,000.

 Both criminal mischief and criminal trespass are serious offenses, but they can be defended against.
-If you’ve been charged with either of these crimes, reach out to Azad & Barlow, PLLC for help.
+If you’ve been charged with either of these crimes, reach out to DFW Legal, PLLC for help.
 Our team has decades of experience handling criminal cases, and we know how to build a strong defense on your behalf.

 Evading Arrest or Detention